denis-peshkov/Cross.CQRS.EF/README.md

   The ExactTransaction attribute supports for custom isolation levels and transaction behavior configuration on both global and per-handler basis through the Attribute.
   To switch off transaction behavior wrapper on specific CommandHandler or change isolation level have to use ExactTransaction attribute on the command handler.

-* **PaginatedQueries and PaginatedModels**.

-  These classes represent basic requirements to Paginated queries, models and so on.

 * **.NET 6, .NET 7, .NET 8 and Source Linking**.